Algorithms for optimized maximum entropy and diagnostic tools for analytic continuation: Summary and conclusion

-\acknowledgments We are indebted to M. Aichhorn, P. S\'emon, G. Sordi and Wei Wu for useful discussions, to S. Allen for expert help with some aspects of numerical analysis and to S. Fuchs and M. Ferrero for sharing some of their data.
+\acknowledgments We thank G. Sordi and P. S\'emon for providing the DMFT data used for the example of Fig. \ref{fig:example_appl}.
+We are also indebted to M. Aichhorn, Erik Koch, and Wei Wu for useful discussions, to S. Allen for expert help with some aspects of numerical analysis and to S. Fuchs and M. Ferrero for sharing some of their data.
 This work has been supported, by the Natural Sciences and Engineering Research Council of Canada (NSERC), and by the Tier I Canada Research Chair Program (A.-M.S.T.).
-Some of the simulations were performed on computers provided by CFI, MELS, Calcul Qu\'ebec and Compute Canada.
+Some of the simulations were performed on computers provided by Canadian Foundation for Innovation, Minist\`ere de l'Enseignement du Loisir et du Sport (Qu\'ebec), Calcul Qu\'ebec and Compute Canada.